gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 ## Fetch public data

-Let's start by showing how to fetch initial _public_ data.

-!!!info
-The following example uses a remote module, but the same could be developed in a host application or a local module.
+Let's start by fetching initial _public_ data.
+The following examples uses a remote module, but the same could be done in a host application or a local module.
-!!!

 ### Add an endpoint